pingcap/docs-cn/dm/task-configuration-file-full.md

     sql_mode: "ANSI_QUOTES,NO_ZERO_IN_DATE,NO_ZERO_DATE" # Since DM v2.0.0, if this item does not appear in the configuration file, DM automatically fetches a proper value for "sql_mode" from the downstream TiDB.
 Manual configuration of this item has a higher priority.
     tidb_skip_utf8_check: 1                     # Since DM v2.0.0, if this item does not appear in the configuration file, DM automatically fetches a proper value for "tidb_skip_utf8_check" from the downstream TiDB.
 Manual configuration of this item has a higher priority.
     tidb_constraint_check_in_place: 0
+    sql_require_primary_key: OFF                # Controls whether a table must have a primary key at the session level.
+During the creation of a DM task, several metadata tables are created in TiDB, and some of them have no primary key.
+If this parameter is enabled, these metadata tables without primary keys cannot be created, which will cause DM to fail to create the task.
+In this case, you need to set this parameter to `OFF`.
   security:                       # The TLS configuration of the downstream TiDB
     ssl-ca: "/path/to/ca.pem"
     ssl-cert: "/path/to/cert.pem"